 Numismatic scholars do not agree amongst each other with how or why the 12,000 circulation strike specimens of the 1895 Morgan silver dollar have vanished.
-Most scholars believe that the Mint never produced the coins in the first place and that this notation in the Mint accounting ledgers is in error.
-Some believe that the coins were minted, but melted down for various reasons.
+Most scholars believe that the Mint never produced the coins in the first place and that this notation in the Mint accounting ledgers is an error.
+Some believe that the coins were minted, but as the Treasury Department melted hundreds of millions of coins throughout the years, some believe that the 12,000 unaccounted-for 1895 coins were melted.
 Another theory proposes that the coins were lost at sea in a shipwreck.

-The Morgan Dollar (so-called because George T. Morgan designed it) has been called much worse.
+The Morgan Dollar is so-called because George T. Morgan designed it.
 When it first came out, it was an unpopular coin frequently derided as the "Buzzard Dollar" because of the shape of the eagle's head and its scrawny appearance.
-Another popular term for the Morgan was "Cartwheels."
+The coin was also derisively called a "cartwheel" for its large size and weight.
 The proper numismatic term for the coin type is the "Liberty Head" silver dollar.

-The Treasury was forced to buy this incredible amount of silver, which was flowing out of the Comstock Lode in Nevada, because of a group of silver mine owners who had formed a lobbying group.
-Led by Congressman Richard "Silver Dick" Bland, the silver lobby was able to pass legislation that made the U.S. Treasury its biggest customer.
-The Treasury had to do something with all this silver, so it had the Mint produce the Liberty Head, or Morgan, silver dollars.
+The Treasury was forced to buy this incredible amount of silver, all of which was flowing out of the Comstock Lode in Nevada, because of a group of silver mine owners who had formed a lobbying group.
+Led by Congressman Richard "Silver Dick" Bland, the silver lobby was able to influence the legislation that made the U.S. Treasury its biggest customer.

+Millions of Morgan silver dollars sat in government vaults for many decades, languishing in obscurity.
+There were still plenty of Morgans to go around since they only circulated in a few small areas.
 Sometime around 1960, certain coin dealers became aware that the Treasury Department was swapping Morgan Dollars that were more than 80 years old, on a dollar for dollar basis, in exchange for silver certificates.
 Many of the dealers were just after the silver bullion at lower-than-market cost, but others realized the potential collector value of these 60 to 80-year-old mint state silver dollars.
 Tens of millions of Morgans were bought at face value until 1964 when the Treasury shut down the silver certificate exchange program.